UCLA – 0-56 – at halftime!

 National and Big Eight recap – 1980

-1980 in college football was the Year of the Dog – as in the Bulldogs from the University of Georgia.
+In college football in 1980 it was the Year of the Dog – as in the Bulldogs from the University of Georgia.
 Georgia went 12-0, earning its 2nd-ever national championship by defeating Notre Dame, 17-10, in the Sugar Bowl.
 The Bulldogs were led by running back Herschel Walker.
 Notre Dame finished the season on a two game losing streak, falling to 9-2-1 in Dan Devine’s last season as head coach.

 Long before the run for National Championship in 1980 was decided, the University of Colorado’s football program had been eliminated from the race.

 For the University of Colorado, the 1980 football season started somewhat late by college football standards, as the Buffs opened in Los Angeles against UCLA on September 13th.
 UCLA had in its lineup such future NFL stars as defensive back Kenny Easley, tailback Freeman McNiel, and offensive Irv Eatman.
-The Buffs did not have any future NFL stars on the field.
+The Buffs did have a future NFL star, cornerback Victor Scott, in their lineup, but Scott was a true freshman playing his first game against the Bruins.

 The Buffs were to be reminded early and often of the disparity in talent between the teams.